sezohessen/masaaq-quiz/README.md

     ```
 6. You can access you central domain by visiting : `http://localhost:8000` and tenant domain (created by seeder) by visiting `http://test.localhost:8000` (this is changed depend on you env `APP_URL`) if you want to change central domain do not forget to change env `CENTRAL_DOMAIN`

-    > Note: You can change the number of `attempts_records` (20 by default) before running the seed (in the `config/application.php` file) so you can downloading 20k CSV files.
+    > Note: You can change the number of `attempts_records` (20 by default) before running the seeders (in the `config/application.php` file) so you can downloading 20k CSV files.
 ## User Roles

 There are three types of users in the system:
 - **Super Admin**: Has access to all features and can manage client owners.
-- **Client Owner**: Has a dashboard and can log in only from the central domain with an account provided by the admin.
+- **Client Owner**: Has a dashboard and can log in only from the central domain with an account provided by the admin. he can create quizzes, see the attempts and download the attempts in CSV files.
-- **Member**: Can access member-specific endpoints.
+- **Member**: Can subscribe, attempt, and see results of the quiz
 ## Queue Management

 To manage the queue with priority, use the following command: